samuelmaddock/electron-browser-shell/packages/electron-chrome-extensions/README.md

 #### Attributes

 - `partition` string (optional) - The `Electron.Session` partition which extensions are loaded in.
-Defaults to an empty string which is used by `session.defaultSession`.
+Defaults to the session in which `<browser-action-list>` lives.
 - `tab` string (optional) - The tab's `Electron.WebContents` ID to use for displaying the relevant browser action state.
-Defaults `-1` which shows the active tab of the browser window.
+Defaults to the active tab of the current browser window.

 #### Browser action example